-While it’s true that the real stuff contains little water and hence attracts fewer ants than fake honey (mostly sugar syrup mixed by dishonest merchants), it’s a myth that ants avoid honey.
-In the wild, nectar and raw honey attract ants due to the high moisture levels.
+While it’s true that the real stuff contains little water and hence attracts fewer ants than fake stuff (mostly sugar syrup mixed by dishonest merchants), it’s a myth that ants avoid honey.
+In the wild, flowers and raw honey attract ants due to the high moisture levels.

 Real Honey Has Low Water Content

 Sugary syrups attract ants more than real honey because of more moisture.
 There are some brands (especially from dishonest sellers/producers) that have water added to increase the weight, hence diluting the natural goodness.